-International Students Admission: PMB 304 Pierce College 6201 Winnetka Woodland Hills, CA 91371 USA website: www.piercecollege.com email: intlstu@piercecollege.edu
+International Student/Admissions: PMB 304 Room 1001 Pierce College 6201 Winnetka Woodland Hills, CA 91371 USA website: www.piercecollege.edu email: intlstu@piercecollege.edu

-Application Deadlines - Rolling (year round).
+Application Deadlines - See page 12.
 See website and class schedules for exact dates.

 Students are advised to apply 6-9 months in advance of the semester they wish to begin.
 New students are admitted for either the fall or spring semesters only, no summer or winter session admissions.